Quattro (four-wheel-drive system): Longitudinal systems

 Volkswagen Group has been developing four-wheel drive (4WD) systems almost since its inception during the Second World War.
 The Volkswagen Kübelwagen, Volkswagen Schwimmwagen, and Volkswagen Kommandeurswagen were all military vehicles which required all four road wheels to be "driven", the latter being a 4WD Volkswagen Beetle.
 Their military and four-wheel drive experiences later aided them in designing the Volkswagen Iltis for the German military (Bundeswehr) in the 1970s.
 The Iltis utilized an early form of 4WD, which would later become synonymous with "quattro".

 Locking centre differential

 In that original quattro system, later found in road-going passenger cars, the engine and transmission are situated in a longitudinal position.
-Torque is sent through the transmission to a mechanical centre differential (commonly abbreviated to "diff") which apportions (distributes) the torque between front and rear driven axles.
+Torque is sent through the transmission to a mechanical centre differential which distributes the torque between front and rear driven axles.
 4WD was permanently active.

 The Torsen T1 centre differential

 After 1987, Audi replaced a manually locking centre differential with the Torsen (torque sensing) Type 1 ("T1") centre differential.
 This allowed engine torque to be automatically directed to individual axles as driving conditions and grip warranted.
 Under 'normal' conditions (where grip in both front and rear axles is equal), torque is split between front and rear with a 'default" 50:50 distribution in many, though not all, versions.
 In adverse conditions (i.e., when there is variation in grip between front and rear), a maximum of 90-100% (depending on the transmission, or model of Torsen diff) of the engine's torque can be directed to the front or rear axles.
 The fully automated mechanical nature of the Torsen centre differential helps prevent wheel slippage from occurring, by diverting torque instantly, without any discernible notice to the vehicle occupants, to the axle which has more grip.
 This method of operation can be described as proactive.
 Furthermore, unlike the various types of electronically operated differentials, Torsen has no requirement for electronic data from sources such as road wheel speed sensors; it, therefore, has an element of "fail-safe", unlike designs such as Haldex Traction, should one of the wheel speed sensors develop a fault.
 In comparison, viscous coupling and electronically controlled centre differentials that are used in other four-wheel drive systems are reactive, since they only redirect torque after wheel slippage has occurred.
 The advantage is felt under hard acceleration, including whilst cornering, since the torque transfer between axles is seamless, thus maintaining stable vehicle dynamics, and considerably reducing the chance of losing control of the vehicle.